Florian Znaniecki: Works

 Znaniecki's first academic works, of the 1910s, were more philosophical than sociological in nature; beginning in the 1920s, his works were primarily sociological.
 His Cultural Reality (1919) was a synthesis of his philosophical thought, but the simultaneous publication of his much more popular The Polish Peasant in Europe and America (1918–1920) associated his name in academic circles primarily with sociology rather than with philosophy.
 His early works focused on analysis of culture and strongly criticized the principles of sociological naturalism.
 Szacki notes a puzzling gap in Znaniecki's research: while he was well-read in, and engaged with, most previous and current theories, he largely ignored the works of some notable sociologists of his time such as Max Weber, Vilfredo Pareto and Talcott Parsons.
 On the other hand, his works engaged closely with those of William I. Thomas, Georg Simmel, Robert E. Park, and Émile Durkheim.

 His The Method of Sociology first introduced his concept of divisions within subfields of sociology.
 His most notable works included two books published in the same year (1952): Modern Nationalities, and Cultural Sciences.
 The former is an analysis of the evolution of national-culture societies, and the latter presents a theoretical study of the relation between sociology and other sciences.
 Znaniecki never finished his magnum opus, Systematic Sociology, which would eventually be collected and published posthumously in its unfinished but final form as Social Relations and Social Roles: The Unfinished Systematic Sociology (1965).

 List of works

-Roughly half of Znaniecki's published works are in English; the rest, in Polish.
+Roughly half of Znaniecki's published works are in English; the rest are in Polish.